 - Integrates with Jira Software: Link Jira Service Desk tickets to Jira Software issues and keep dev and IT connected for fast issue resolution.

 - Adapts to your needs: Software so flexible, that it supports any resolution, escalation, or change process your IT Teams might dream up.

-In 2016, JIRA Service desk received ITIL certification from PinkVerify and Axelos for 4 core IT processes (service, incident, problem and change management) providing an excellent starting point for IT teams looking to adopt best practices for lean ITIL and ITSM straight out-of-the-box.
-The other products rounding up the Atlassian ITSM suite are Confluence, on the documentation side and HipChat from a communication standpoint.
-Confluence integrates with JIRA Service Desk to provide a powerful knowledge base so you can help your customers help themselves to deflect requests, and HipChat allows IT teams to be much more collaborative and effective in communicating.
+In 2016, Jira Service desk received ITIL certification from PinkVerify and Axelos for 4 core IT processes (service, incident, problem and change management) providing an excellent starting point for IT teams looking to adopt best practices for lean ITIL and ITSM straight out-of-the-box.
+The other products rounding up the Atlassian ITSM suite are Confluence, on the documentation side and Hipchat and Statuspage from a communication standpoint.
+Confluence integrates with Jira Service Desk to provide a powerful knowledge base so you can help your customers help themselves to deflect requests, and Hipchat allows IT teams to be much more collaborative and effective in communicating.